dialogs/docs/api/rpc/wire.rst

 request may go to ``/my-cool-service`` with body ``typeUrl`` equal to ``SayHello`` and body value equal to serialized ``HelloRequest``.

 .. todo:: Define a naming convention of topic according to service name.

-``shortcut`` is optional and serves as a shortcut to a method name.
-If header is defined and both client and server know that such shortcut relates to a specific method name it's allowed to not define body ``typeUrl``.
-This technic allows to save some bytes send on the wire for frequent requests.

-.. todo:: shortcut example

 For requests, ``eos`` (end-of-stream) is indicated by the presence of the ``eos`` flag of the last received ``Request``.
 Setting ``eos`` to false assumes that client will send the next request of the same type as part of streamed Request.